 - Its height is adjustable, usually 60″-82″.

-- The bag gives you an ability to visualise the opponent.
+- The bag gives you an ability to visualize the opponent.

 - They are easily moved by rolling around because of its round base.

-- They are the best in offering striking precision such as uppercuts and knees hence targeting the opponent.
+- It is the best in offering striking precision such as uppercuts and knees hence targeting the opponent.

 - They have a realistic design that allows you to throw punches to specific body areas perfectly